Criminology & Criminal Justice, BS

 The criminology and criminal justice program prepares students for careers in policing, courts, corrections, and criminology at any level of government or in the private sector.
 This program is also appropriate for students who desire to pursue graduate or law school.
 Students will take a broad core of criminal justice courses, and then select courses from concentrations in policing, courts, corrections, or criminology.
 Students have a number of electives to tailor their degrees to particular career paths of interest.

 The following information has official approval of The Department of Criminal Justice Studies and The Buchtel College of Arts & Sciences, but is intended only as a supplemental guide.
 Official degree requirements are established at the time of transfer and admission to the degree-granting college.
-Students should refer to the Degree Progress Report (DPR) which is definitive for graduation requirements.
+Students should refer to the Degree Progress Report (Stellic) which is definitive for graduation requirements.
 Completion of this degree within the identified time frame below is contingent upon many factors, including but not limited to: class availability, total number of required credits, work schedule, finances, family, course drops/withdrawals, successfully passing courses, prerequisites, among others.
 The transfer process is completed through an appointment with your academic advisor.

 Requirements